RGLab/opencytoCL/README.md

 `--gs=<gatingset>` optionally read from a GatingSet rather than FCS files.
 Can be combined with `--rscript`.
 GatingSet data are already compensated and transformed.

+## Missing Features?
+Open an issue, request a feature.